althafdaa/chat-next-ts-graphql/README.md

 ## What I Learned

-Backend development is hard but is also interesting, the way i need to think a lot about table/database relationship and how these data is interacting with each other really take my time learning about SQL.
+Backend development is hard but is also interesting, the way i need to think a lot about table/database relationship and how these data is interacting with each other really take my time learning about SQL.<br />
 I am always thinking that its impossible for me to do backend code but its actually kinda fun and i enjoyed it especially with GraphQL and Typescript i think my learning curve is way steeper.
 I haven't met with crazy custom SQL language so Prisma pretty much handle evertyhing for me.
-Also typesafety coming from all these package (Typescript, Prisma, GraphQL Nexus) giving so much better DX and helped me a lot with the development even tho i am pretty slow.
+Also typesafety coming from all these package (Typescript, Prisma, GraphQL Nexus) giving so much better DX and helped me a lot with the development even tho i am pretty slow.<br />
 My next i will do GrahpQL again but with Express/Nodejs. i will try to differentiate the repo between backend and Frontend!